Superklez/SuperNet/README.md

 # myNet
- This is my implementation of a deep neural network.
+ This is my implementation of a deep neural network using NumPy.
+ It's still a somewhat sensitive network so use a low learning rate.